mozilla/bigquery-backfill/backfill/2022-01-27-sanitize-search-engines/README.md

 It must match the pipeline sanitization logic in [MessageScrubber](https://github.com/mozilla/gcp-ingestion/blob/main/ingestion-beam/src/main/java/com/mozilla/telemetry/decoder/MessageScrubber.java), particularly the `processForBug1751955` and `processForBug1751753` methods there.

+## Lessons for next time

+The GCE instance we provisioned did not have internet access, so I ended up scp'ing the relevant SQL queries to the instance rather than pulling bigquery-etl down via git.
+It also was not possible to install dependencies for `bqetl` and I ended up using `bq` commands instead.

+If this doesn't open up significant issues, it would definitely be helpful next time to have network access.

 ## Status

-As of 2022-02-22.
+As of 2022-03-09.

 ### Desktop Status

 `main_v4` has now been fully sanitized via Shredder.

-`main_summary_v4` is currently being sanitized via Shredder.
+`main_summary_v4` is now fully sanitized via Shredder.

 `clients_daily_v6` is backfilled, validated, and copied into place for partitions 2019-11-22 through 2022-02-17: